 Securing a job offer is a pretty big deal if you are hoping to immigrate to Canada.
 However, you should be cautious of fraudulent job offers and scams.
-Scammers usually impersonate as an entrepreneur, recruiter or company executive appointed as a recruiter.
+Scammers usually impersonate as an entrepreneur, recruiter or company executive.
 They will quote you attractive job offers that will sound too good to be true.

 However, being beware of them will save you and your finances a lot of trouble.
 Spotting a scam can be a tricky task, but remembering a few tips can make all the difference.
 The first step is knowing what a real job offer looks like.

-Features of to Look for in a Real Job Offer
+Features to Look for in a Real Job Offer

 A job offer should include information about the specific occupation and must be less formal than an employment contract.
 It should be in writing and come directly from the employer and not a third party.